Do You Love Your ERP?

 On the other hand, if the ERP does not have a module for quality control in the first place, then a key element is missing altogether.
 That suite of processes now needs to be performed manually, often using spreadsheets or paper forms.
 This creates a fragile and labor-intensive process, whose steps can easily fail to track or keep pace with the data in the ERP.

 Regardless, many people will say that they like their ERP, as it adds some value to their organization.
-But no one in our experience ever says that they love their ERP, because even as it standardizes some things, it also creates the need for workarounds, manual steps, and clunky sub-processes.
+But in our experience, no one ever says that they love their ERP.
+Even as it standardizes some things, it also creates the need for workarounds, manual steps, and clunky sub-processes.

 This is where custom software solutions can come to the rescue.
-Using FileMaker, we can augment or even replace an out-of-the-box ERP to fit a business with unique needs.
+We can build a custom solution to augment or even replace an out-of-the-box ERP to fit a business with unique needs.
 Here are a couple of case studies that illustrate how we’ve done just that:

-What processes are you shoehorning into your current software?
-What do you still do–or now have to do– on paper, or in a spreadsheet?
-What do you wish your software truly handled for you or helped you do?
-If you feel that there’s a lot of love being lost between you and your ERP, it might just be worth having a conversation to explore what could be done better.
+What processes are you trying to shoehorning into your current software?
+What do you still do – or now have to do – in a spreadsheet, or even on paper?
+What do you wish your software truly handled for you, or helped you do better?